palantir/palantir-cloudpak/README.md

 - An OpenShift storage class is available that supports:
   - 3,000 IOPS with a sustained throughput of 256MiB/s
   - READ and WRITE average latency of less than 1ms and p95 latency of less than 5ms.
 - A supported blob storage service, with four dedicated buckets (two for data, one for backups, and one for audit logs).
-We provide specialized support with improved performance and security for AWS S3, Azure Blob Storage, and Google Cloud Storage.
+We provide specialized support with optimized performance and security for AWS S3, Azure Blob Storage, and Google Cloud Storage.
 Additionally, we support other blob storage implementations that offer an AWS S3-compatible API and comparable performance.

 ### Security Considerations